jayshozie/ceng240/notes4newbies/W04-intro-to-python-2.md

 Mean     : {mean}
 Median   : {median}
 ```
 You can calculate the mean and median yourself, or you can use a library.
+Don't
+forget that mean is the average in the sense you know it.
+Sum all numbers and
+divide it by the number of numbers.
+Median, however, is the "middle number"
+when the set is ordered from smallest to largest.
+The list you're given may or
+may not be ordered, so don't forget to order it.
+The total numbers in your list
+may or may not be odd; hence, your median may not be an integer.
+In that case,
+your median value will be the half of the sum of the middle 2 numbers.

 Hints:
 1. You can get them in a list with `eval(input())`.